 Kelley added: “We’re looking forward to welcoming a new member of the team with the same passion and enthusiasm for protecting the Antarctic environment as we have.”

-Applications close on June 3, with interviews commencing in mid-June.
+Applications close on May 5, with interviews commencing in mid-May.